kartashofs/kartashofs/README.md

-## Interested in people, AI and tech in general.
+## Interested in people's minds, AI and tech in general.
 ### Here you could get to know my works.
 Currently focused on ML, research, mathematics.